tytydraco/yessleep/out/Our_Friends_Secret_Is_Deadlier_Than_We_Thought.md

 I kept watch of the time, but more than an hour passed and I heard no one outside.
 I unlocked my door and walked out of my room.
 I saw no signs of anyone.
 Did the killer get them both?

 I walked around on the first floor and then headed up to the second floor.
 I shined my light in the den and on the floor laid Riley.
-Riley, unlike Rebecca, seemed to be killed in a more peaceful way.
+Riley, unlike Rebecca, seemed to have been killed in a more peaceful way.
 He didn’t have so many stab wounds, but he had a big slice on his neck.
 His blood had already pooled around him.

-Tears they wanted to fall when I saw Rebecca, finally fell as I fell to my knees.
+Tears that wanted to fall when I saw Rebecca, finally fell as my knees hit the floor.
 I heard the floorboard creek behind me and saw Jude’s silhouette.

 “J-Jude, we need t-to leave.
 The killer g-got R-Riley,” I said through sobs.